Dimercel/listopia/README.md

 #### uncons `(list &optional (default nil))`

 Decompose a list into its head and tail.
-If the list is empty, returns default.
+If the list is empty, returns DEFAULT.
 If the list is non-empty, returns '(x, xs), where x is the head of the list and xs its tail.

 ```common-lisp
 (uncons '(1 2 3)) ;; => '(1 (2 3))